palantir/policy-bot/README.md

     - "status-name-2"
     - "status-name-3"

-  # "has_label_applied" is satisfied if the pull request has the specified labels
+  # "has_labels" is satisfied if the pull request has the specified labels
   # applied
   has_labels:
     - "label-1"